 Be sure to put your higher taxed investments, like mutual funds, in your tax-deferred accounts—if you have them—and your lower taxed investments in your taxed account.
 You can ask one of our tax Endorsed Local Providers (ELPs) to help you decide which investment to have in which account.

 One of the best parts of a 401(k) plan is that your money is withheld from your paycheck automatically, saving you from accidentally spending money you should be saving.
 You don’t even have to think about investing for retirement.
 It just happens!

 You can recreate this powerful effect by setting up a direct deposit from your paycheck to your chosen investment option.
 Just because your money is being deposited automatically, however, doesn’t give you permission to go on autopilot with your overall retirement plan.
 Be sure you’re communicating regularly with your financial advisor to stay dialed in to your retirement future.

 Remember, it’s up to you!

 Get started today!

-An investing advisor will walk you through the paperwork and help you choose the mutual funds you’ll invest in through any options you choose.
+An investing advisor will help you choose the mutual funds you’ll invest in through any options you choose.
 You can even set up automatic contributions to make retirement saving as convenient as a 401(k).